 With shorter walks and less time outside, dogs can get stir crazy during the winter — and boredom can lead to overeating, stress and destructive behavior.

-But you can keep your dog’s brain busy with these fun, easy boredom-busting games (also check out our fun ways to exercise your dog indoors):
+But you can keep your dog’s brain busy with these fun, easy boredom-busting games:

 Searching game: Hide treats or favorite (i.e. smelly) toys around the house, then encourage your dog to find them.